 Feeling Numb: How We Become Emotionally Detached and Depersonalised

-Once we have experienced a physically or emotionally painful situation, such as childhood abuse, neglect or other forms of trauma, we will do all we can to defend against ever being hurt again.
-We do so by building a wall against the outside world.
+Once we have experienced a physically or emotionally painful situation, such as childhood abuse, neglect or other forms of trauma, we will do all we can to defend ourselves against ever being hurt again.
+We do so by building up a wall against the outside world.